How the Costs of a Combi Boiler Are Determined

 4 Things That Determine the Costs of a Combi Boiler

 - Personal wishes and needs

-The costs of a boiler are of course tied to its size and performance.
-So one of the most important things to consider when you are contemplating buying a combi boiler, are your personal wishes, household needs and the way your house was built (especially the size of your home).
+Combi boiler costs are of course tied to its size and performance.
+So one of the most important things to consider before making the purchase, are your personal wishes, household needs and the way your house was built (especially the size of your home).

 So the more precise answer to the question of what the costs of a combi boiler would be is different for a household that consists out of a family of five living in a two- story house with multiple bathrooms than for a family of three that lives in a flat building.
 These houses will need different sized boilers.

 Boiler sizes range from 24 to 27 KW for small houses, 28 to 34 KW for the medium-sized and often free standing houses and finally 35 to 42 KW for large houses.
 Another factor that influences the right type of boiler your needs is the way your home is structured and insulated.